 Is honey any good for athletes?

 For athletes and exercisers honey is a great energy source, its sugars are easily absorbed and it contains some electrolytes.
-Honey was used by runners in the Olympic Games in ancient Greece, you can even buy honey ‘gels’ to eat during exercise.
+The benefits of eating honey were known to runners in the Olympic Games in ancient Greece, you can even buy honey ‘gels’ to eat during exercise.

 Honey’s nutrient profile